waxx567/Dell/Wayne McRae 3D portfolio/README.md

 ##### Conclusion

 Three.js provides a user-friendly and versatile framework for developing interactive 3D content in the browser.
 Its wide range of built-in features, combined with the flexibility to customize and extend functionality, makes it a valuable tool for creating visually impressive and engaging websites like a 3D portfolio.
-Whether you are displaying artwork, interactive models, or complex visualizations, Three.js can help bring your creative ideas to life.